onyeka-hub/Project-21/README.md

 1. Generate the kubelet kubeconfig file

 For each of the nodes running the kubelet component, it is very important that the client certificate configured for that node is used to generate the kubeconfig.
 This is because each certificate has the node’s DNS name or IP Address configured at the time the certificate was generated.
-It will also ensure that the appropriate authorization is applied to that node through the Node Authorizer
+It will also ensure that the appropriate authorization is applied to that node through the Node Authorizer.

+Each kubeconfig outside of the master nodes like the kubelet, kube-proxy and admin requires a Kubernetes API Server to connect to while the ones within the control nodes just need to connect with the localhost (loop back) address.
+To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Below command must be run in the directory where all the certificates were generated.